dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1501.md

 Indeed, we have seen this happen over and over again.
 Software systems that have inefficient architectures can often be made to work effectively simply by adding more storage and more servers.
 The fact that hardware is cheap and people are expensive means that architectures that impede operation are not as costly as architectures that impede development, deployment, and maintenance.

 This is not to say that an architecture that is well tuned to the operation of the system is not desirable.
 It is!
-It’s just that the cost equation leans more toward development, deployment, and maintenance.
+It's just that the cost equation leans more toward development, deployment, and maintenance.

 Having said that, there is another role that architecture plays in the operation of the system: A good software architecture communicates the operational needs of the system.